pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     * see [Plunker](https://plnkr.co/edit/qJChu75CJJggnCRsqQxZ?p=preview) for live example

 ## limitTo
-- [limiTo](https://docs.angularjs.org/api/ng/filter/limitTo) filter returns a new array as subset from an array with containing only a specified number of elements.
+- [limiTo](https://docs.angularjs.org/api/ng/filter/limitTo) filter returns a new array as subset which limits to the specified number of elements.
 - The elements are taken from either the beginning or the end of the source array, string or number, as specified by the value and sign (positive or negative) of limit
-- If a number is used as input tag, it is converted intto a string value.
+- If a number is used as input tag, it is converted into a string value.

 - **Syntax**
     * In HTML Template Binding